Political positions of Nigel Farage: Antisemitism

 In 2014, Farage said that Muslim immigrants to the UK and Europe have caused a rise in antisemitism.
 In February 2025, during his show on GB News, Farage made comments about the former Labour Party leader Jeremy Corbyn in which he suggested Corbyn promoted antisemitic conspiracy theories.
 Corbyn subsequently said Farage's comments had been "defamatory" claims that he believed in "an antisemitic conspiracy theory".
 He initiated legal action against Farage, who said he stood by his comments.
 Farage has been accused of using antisemitic tropes when describing George Soros, Grant Shapps, and the "Jewish lobby".

 In 2019, the Board of Deputies of British Jews and Muslim Council of Britain criticised Farage following an investigation by The Guardian for engaging in interviews with Alex Jones on InfoWars in 2009 and 2018 that included phrases and themes common in antisemitic conspiracy theories such as "globalists" and "new world order."
 Farage later rejected the accusations.

+In June 2020, Farage promoted the Cultural Marxism conspiracy theory, for which he has been condemned by Jewish groups, such as the Board of Deputies of British Jews, as well as a number of Members of Parliament, who said he used it as a dog-whistle code for antisemitism.
+Farage said that the United Kingdom faced "Cultural Marxism", a term described in its report by The Guardian as "originating in a conspiracy theory based on a supposed plot against national governments, which is closely linked to the far right and antisemitism."
+Farage's spokesman "condemned previous criticism of his language by Jewish groups and others as 'pathetic' and 'a manufactured story.'"

 In March 2024, Farage said that Britain's foreign policy, public services and the education system held political biases against Israel and Jews during a discussion of GB News and accused British police forces of "two-tier" policing by tolerating antisemitic rhetoric at pro-Palestine demonstrations.
 In September 2025, Farage attended a march against antisemitism in London.
 In September 2025, Zia Yusuf's X account liked an antisemitic post about Robert Jenrick's wife and children, who are Jewish.
 Farage responded to calls to sack Yusuf by declining them.
 He stated the incident was "one little mistake" and said a member of Yusuf's team had liked the post.